PunchThrough/bean-docs/src/features/power-management.md

 * **Line 6** sets up pin D0 as an input with an internal pull-up resistor.
 This prevents the pin from floating or bouncing between values.
 * **Line 9** sets up an interrupt on pin D0 that will call the `pinChanged()` function when its value changes.
 * **Line 18** defines the ISR that will run when the pin changes.

+The pin change interrupt code is provided by the [PinChangeInt library](https://github.com/GreyGnome/PinChangeInt) which is bundled with Bean.

 ### Toggle Pin D0